Friction

 Friction example - garden slide

 When someone descends a garden slide, the surfaces of their body and the slide come into contact and slide against each other.
 This interaction between the two surfaces generates friction.
 As they slide down, the friction acts as a resistance force, which gradually reduces their speed and provides control over the sliding motion.
 Thanks to the friction, the person can enjoy a smooth and controlled descent, ensuring a safe and delightful sliding experience.
-Without friction, the person would slide down too quickly, making it difficult to manage their speed and potentially leading to a less enjoyable or even unsafe experience.
+Without friction, the person would slide down too quickly.
+This makes managing speed difficult and could result in a less enjoyable or even unsafe experience.
 Therefore, friction significantly enhances the overall enjoyment and safety of using a garden slide.

 Kitchen drawer